antoinedelia/reddit-newsletter/README.md

 You should have serverless and pip installed on your computer.

 Also, be sure that the email address used to send the mail is verified in AWS SES.
-The mails for the recipients also have to be verified if you are in AWS SES sandbox (see [Troubleshooting](#troubleshooting))
+The mails for the recipients also have to be verified if you are in AWS SES sandbox (see [Troubleshooting](#troubleshooting)).

 ## Configuration